The Derived Auslander-Iyama Correspondence: Introduction

-Inspired by the above pattern, the aim of this article is to prove a suitable higher-dimensional extension of the Derived Auslander Correspondence established in \cite{Mur22}.
-For the definition of $d\ZZ$-cluster tilting object, see \Cref{def:d-CT_dZ-CT} (and compare with \Cref{rmk:dZ}); here we only mention that such objects are in particular $d$-step generators of the ambient category in the sense of Rouquier~\cite{Rou08}, but they generate in a stronger sense (see~\Cref{thm:IY-Bel-d-CT}).
+For the definition of $d\ZZ$-cluster tilting object, see \Cref{def:d-CT_dZ-CT} (and compare with \Cref{rmk:dZ}).
+Here we only mention that such objects are in particular $d$-step generators of the ambient category in the sense of Rouquier~\cite{Rou08}, but they generate in a stronger sense (see~\Cref{thm:IY-Bel-d-CT}).

-\begin{theorem intro}[Derived Auslander--Iyama Correspondence] Suppose that $\kk$ is a perfect field and $d\geq1$ an integer.
-There are bijective correspondences between the following: \begin{enumerate} \item Quasi-isomorphism classes of DG algebras $A$ that satisfy the following: \begin{enumerate} \item The ordinary algebra $\dgH[0]{A}$ is a basic finite-dimensional algebra. \item The free DG $A$-module $A\in\DerCat[c]{A}$ is a $d\ZZ$-cluster tilting object, that is $A$ is a $d$-cluster tilting object that satisfies $A\cong A[d]$. \end{enumerate} \item Equivalence classes of pairs $(\T,c)$ consisting of \begin{enumerate} \item an algebraic triangulated category $\T$ with finite-dimensional morphism spaces and split idempotents and \item a basic $d\ZZ$-cluster tilting object $c\in\T$, that is a $d$-cluster tilting object such that $\T(c,c[i])=0$ for all $i\not\in d\ZZ$. \end{enumerate} \item Equivalence classes of pairs $(\Lambda,I)$ consisting of \begin{enumerate} \item a basic finite-dimensional self-injective algebra $\Lambda$ that is twisted $(d+2)$-periodic and \item an invertible $\Lambda$-bimodule $I$ such that $\Omega_{\Lambda^e}^{d+2}(\Lambda)\cong I$ in the stable category of $\Lambda$-bimodules. \end{enumerate} \end{enumerate} The correspondences are given by